-— Fr.
-John Girotti, Priest of the Diocese of Green Bay
+— Very Rev. John Girotti, Vicar for Canonical Services for the Diocese of Green Bay

 “To those who have made a gift to the Bishop’s Appeal I thank you from the bottom of my heart as we say in Ireland “Gurbh Mile Maith Agat” which means a million thanks to you.
 The contribution they have made has enabled me and all the instructors I work with to bring Christ’s message to those.”

-— Julianne Stanz, New Evangelization Director, Diocese of Green Bay
+— Julianne Stanz, Director of Parish Life & Evangelization, Diocese of Green Bay

 “I think what I want to make sure our parish knows about the Bishop’s Appeal is how it really does touch our very parish through the resources they provide for us, questions that they answer for my staff sometimes on a daily basis.
 The formation they provide for our staff constantly through conferences and workshops are a tremendous help for the growth of my own staff and ultimately the growth of our parish.”

 — Sr. Pamela Biehl, OSF, Pastoral Leader, St. Mary Parish, Winneconne & St. Mary Parish, Omro